-Over the period 1980-2005 there is evidence of substantial widening of male educational wage differentials based on medians as well as means.
-Indeed, use of medians produces larger increases in male wage inequality by education, especially in the case of measures that do not control for experience.
-When the (preferred) adjusted measures are employed, the evolution of male wage gaps over this 25-year period is broadly similar whether one uses means or medians.
+measures are employed the evolution of male wage gaps over this 25-year period is broadly similar whether one uses means or medians.
 For example, the adjusted wage gap between male university BA graduates and high school graduates increases by 8.7 percentage points whether the estimates are constructed using means or medians.
-For the non-university post-secondary and university postgraduate categories, the growth in the adjusted wage differential is noticeably greater using medians.
-Similar results for women are reported in Figures 3c (unadjusted median gaps) and 3d (experience adjusted median gaps).
-The most noteworthy result, also evident in Table 1, is that adjusted wage differentials increase for all education groups, albeit more modestly than is the case for men.
+For the non-university post-secondary and university post-graduate categories the growth in the adjusted wage differential is noticeably greater using medians.
+Similar results for women are reported in Figures 3c (unadjusted median gaps) and 3d (experience-adjusted median gaps).
+The most noteworthy result - also evident in Table 1 - is that adjusted wage differentials increase for all education groups, albeit more modestly than is the case for men.
 Differences in the adjusted gaps between means and medians are generally modest, and in most cases the median measure produces somewhat larger increases in adjusted differentials.
-As was the case for men, the choice between medians and means has more significance for unadjusted earnings differences.
+As was the case for men, the choice between medians and means matters much more for unadjusted earnings differences.